 The competing tensions of coursework, teaching, and scholarship.
 The often isolating nature of conducting research.
 Feelings of inadequacy, tensions with advisors, and difficulty finding work-life balance.
 Graduate students face multifaceted challenges to their mental health and sense of well-being.
-A recent study in Nature Biotechnology reported 41 percent and 39 percent of graduate students scored in the moderate-to-severe range for anxiety and depression, respectively, as compared to 6 percent for each among the general population using the same scale.

 Laura Monschau, Rackham’s embedded counselor from U-M’s Counseling and Psychological Services (CAPS), hears of these challenges every day in her interactions with students.
 We spoke with Monschau about the concerns that students bring to her and the resources offered by CAPS to help.